 - Respond promptly to requests from the Office of Scholarships and Financial Aid for documents and/or information.

 In addition, you must:

-- Be registered with the Selective Service, if required (applies to men at least 18 years old, born after December 31, 1959, who are not on active duty with the armed forces);
+- *Beginning 2021-2022, you are not required to meet this requirement.
+Be registered with the Selective Service, if required (applies to men at least 18 years old, born after December 31, 1959, who are not on active duty with the armed forces);

 - Maintain Satisfactory Academic Progress toward a degree, certificate, or other recognized educational credential;